guyinacube/powerapps-docs-pr/articles/guided-learning/learning-prepare-to-create-sharepoint-app.md

 ![Zones](./media/learning-prepare-to-create-sharepoint-app/zones-finish.png)

-In the next session, we'll discuss how to build the app.
+In the next topic, we'll discuss how to build the app.